sarahbarron/Stream-3-Project/README.md

 - Setup Travis CI to build and test the project
 - Setup my config variables in Heroku
 - Installed the package gunicorn to connect my project to Heroku.
+- Disabled collectstatic in heroku so heroku wont try to upload the static files.

 ## Problems encountered throughout the project